-*This Post contains affiliated links
+*This Post contains affiliate links from Amazon and other bloggers

 “Let’s try jumping in again in five minutes,” I encouraged my oldest.